Thyroid Diet Chart – Foods to Eat, Foods to Avoid

 Consuming foods and drinks with caffeine, such as coffee, tea, soda, and chocolate, can worsen hyperthyroidism symptoms and cause anxiety, nervousness, irritability, and a rapid heartbeat.

-For example, according to studies, people who took their thyroid medications with coffee had abnormal thyroid levels.
-So it’s best to stay away from coffee till you feel better.
-Instead, consider substituting flavoured water, hot apple cider, or natural herbal teas for caffeinated beverages.
+According to studies, people who took their thyroid medications with coffee had abnormal thyroid levels.
+So it’s best to stay away from caffeinated food products.
+Instead, consider substituting flavoured water, apple cider, or natural herbal teas for caffeinated beverages.

 They may interfere with the production of thyroid hormones.
 Additionally, it hinders the thyroid’s ability to absorb iodine, but iodine is essential for hypothyroidism; thus, avoiding it is advised for the sake of your thyroid’s health.

 A study found that drinking impacts thyroid hormone synthesis and levels.

 Alcohol thus lowers your body’s ability to use thyroid hormones effectively.
 It consequently affects metabolism.
 Therefore, if you have thyroid problems, it is best to leave off alcohol altogether.

 What you eat significantly influences the quality of your life.
 There is no one-size-fits-all approach to selecting the ideal diet.
 A healthy, well-balanced diet is the foundation for managing all lifestyle disorders and even controlling thyroid levels, enabling you to live a healthy life.
 However, there are a few foods that may assist you in keeping your thyroid function optimal while others may hinder it.
 Some of the food you should include in your thyroid diet are fresh and fibrous fruits and vegetables, gluten-free grains, healthy fats, food high in selenium, low iodine foods and dairy products.
 Foods items you should avoid in case of thyroid conditions are caffeine, alcohol, cruciferous vegetables and soy-based products.